Dadaauth/pylearn-backend/populate_db/README.md

 run pip install -r before running the database population script

-CohortProject and StudentProject record will not be generated
+AdminProject, CohortProject and StudentProject record will not be generated